 Cybersecurity is related to the protection of computer systems, networks, and PCs connected to the Internet.
 Cybersecurity is the real threat as far as we can remember after the advent of the Internet.
 This was only logical as people with malicious intentions started to cash on by finding loopholes in the security systems and start to manipulate the information or steal/corrupt the data.
+In this article we will talk about the Key Stats for Small Business Owners Related to Cybersecurity.

 There are various threats and loopholes in which the cybersecurity of any company or individual can be compromised.
-This can be in the form of backdoors left by hardware and software, code injection, cross-site scripting, viruses, malware, denial of service attacks, etc. Each of them can cause significant damage to any system.
+This can be in the form of backdoor left by hardware and software, code injection, cross-site scripting, viruses, malware, denial of service attacks, etc. Each of them can cause significant damage to any system.
 One example is Ransomware attacks, through which hackers can not only indulge in data theft but encrypt it until their demands are met, usually in the form of cryptocurrencies.

 I will try to focus on cybersecurity for medium and small businesses owners and startups here.
 These are amongst the most vulnerable in this concern and can be disastrous for them as they don’t have many backup plans like big businesses and multinational conglomerates.